iyop45/First-Website/README.md

 I worked on this project throughout my A-levels and developed experience with relational database, client side scripting, and server side programming.
 I specifically developed an interest for databases and use for emulating fluid real-time applications.

+I started the project as a relatively new programmer and so the various modern software development techniques were only later integrated.
+It is for this reason that the code is not very structured or maintainable.
+However, it was great fun at the time and an invaluable learning experience.

 The following is a non-exhaustive list of the features that were implemented.

 ## Features